Britt Allcroft

-Britt Allcroft (born Hilary Mary Allcroft, 14 December 1943) is a British writer, producer, director and voice actress.
-She is the creator of the children's television series Thomas the Tank Engine & Friends (later re-titled Thomas & Friends), Shining Time Station (with Rick Siggelkow), Mr. Conductor's Thomas Tales and Magic Adventures of Mumfie.
-She also wrote, co-produced and directed the film Thomas and the Magic Railroad (2000).
+Britt Allcroft (born Hilary Mary Allcroft; 14 December 1943 – 25 December 2024) was an English screenwriter, producer, director, and voice actress.
+She adapted Wilbert Awdry's The Railway Series in the form of the children's television series Thomas the Tank Engine & Friends (later re-titled Thomas & Friends).
+She created Shining Time Station (with Rick Siggelkow), Mr. Conductor's Thomas Tales, and Magic Adventures of Mumfie.
+She also wrote, co-produced, and directed the film Thomas and the Magic Railroad (2000).

 Early life

+Allcroft was born Hilary Mary Allcroft in Worthing, West Sussex, on 14 December 1943.
+Allcroft was raised in a modest household without a car or television during her early years.
+Growing up, she shared her home with an aunt who often recounted stories of her daily train commutes to London, igniting Allcroft's love for trains.

-She was born Hilary Mary Allcroft on 14 December 1943 in Worthing, West Sussex, England.
-At the age of 16, she changed her first name to Britt as her career in British radio and television gained momentum.
+Allcroft had several stories published in a magazine when she was 15.
+At the age of 16, she left school and changed her first name to Britt as her career in British radio and television gained momentum.
 She went on to create a succession of programmes for the BBC and ITV during the 1970s and 1980s, including Moon Clue Game, Dance Crazy and Keepsakes.
-Mothers By Daughters, produced for Channel Four, was broadcast by PBS in the United States.
+Mothers By Daughters, produced for Channel 4, was broadcast by PBS in the United States.
 She also worked in theatre, staging shows at the London Palladium and Drury Lane Theatres.